 Additional Lessons Learned

-• Asking for help is crucial for the success of any venture, providing help opens many unseens doors as well
+• Asking for help is crucial for the success of any venture, providing help to others can open many doors as well.

 Conclusion